 Breathing deeply does not necessarily mean you are breathing correctly.
 You need to focus on breathing in a rhythmic way that engages the core diaphragms.
 Slow down your breathing process and try to focus on your rhythm.
 Here are some quick steps for performing correct abdominal breathing:

 - Step One: Close your eyes and breathe in through your nose until your lungs are full; use your abdomen to inhale completely.
 You should notice an expansion of the lower rib cage and abdomen, rather than an upward or inward upper chest motion.
 We want belly breathing, not chest breathing.

 - Step Two: Once you’ve inhaled completely, hold your breath for 3-7 seconds.
 This is to allow a proper exchange of oxygen and carbon dioxide.
 You should feel full of air, from your rib cage to your stomach muscles.
 Your shoulders should be pulled back and your head held erect to maintain an open airway.

-- Step Three: Breathe out all the air through your mouth with a wooshing sound.
+- Step Three: Breathe out all the air through your mouth with a whooshing sound.
 As you exhale, try to visualize your cells releasing waste and absorbing energy.
 This is a form of mindful breathing and will help you release any muscle tension you're experiencing and calm any heart rate variability.

 When done correctly, engaging your lower diaphragms in proper diaphragmatic breathing exercises can bring you numerous health benefits, like reduced heart rate, lower blood pressure, a boosted metabolism, and an increased blood circulation level.
 It can also help to relax your mind and body.

 The increased blood circulation is particularly beneficial, as it carries oxygen to muscles damaged during training efforts.
 This effect can assist in post-workout recovery and regeneration while preventing delayed onset muscle soreness.